-The Company is mainly exposed to the currency : USD
+The Company is mainly exposed to the currency: USD

 The following table details the Group's sensitivity to a 5% increase and decrease in the Rupee against the relevant foreign currencies.
 5% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 This is mainly attributable to the net exposure outstanding on receivables or payables in the Group at the end of the reporting period.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 5% change in foreign currency.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 5% change in foreign currency rate.
+A positive number below indicates an increase in the profit or equity where the Rupee strengthens by 5% against the relevant currency.
 For a 5% weakening of the Rupee against the relevant currency, there would be a comparable impact on the profit or equity, and the balances below would be negative.